How to Draw Anime – You Can Do It!

 Then draw a very small vertical shape line just above horizontal guideline #2.

-8. Cute Little Mouth
+8. Cute Little Anime Mouth

 Next, the position of the mouth is slightly above the 3rd horizontal guideline.
 It should be narrow, and you can make it slightly smiling for a happy expression or slightly turned down for a sad expression.